rbowen/presentations/apache_way/slides.md

 - Poisonous people/communities turn people off, and the project will die
 - End result - better code, long-term code

+Note:

+One of our sayings is "Community > Code", which is shorthand for saying that the community actually matters more than the code itself.
+A sustainable community leads to code you can depend on, but good code, all by itself, isn't sustainable, because the world changes around you.

 ---

 ## Consensus-based decisions